Reciprocity maps with restricted ramification

-In particular, we consider a main conjecture of sorts for a dual Selmer group of the family of residual representations attached to cuspidal eigenforms that satisfy mod $p$ congruences with ordinary Eisenstein series, proving it under certain assumptions (see Theorem \ref{selmerthm}).
-Our study in Section \ref{modrep} has its roots in the work of Greenberg, who first considered residual Selmer groups at $p = 691$ for the weight $12$ eigenform $\Delta$ for $\mr{SL}_2(\Z)$ in \cite[Section 9]{greenberg} (see also \cite[Section 4]{green-mot}).
+In particular, we will consider a main conjecture of sorts for a dual Selmer group of the family of residual representations attached to cuspidal eigenforms that satisfy mod $p$ congruences with ordinary Eisenstein series, proving it under certain assumptions.
+This work allows characters with parity opposite to that imposed in earlier well-known work of Greenberg and Vatsal \cite{gv}, which complicates the structure of the Selmer groups considerably.

-The author has previously conjectured a precise relationship between the reduction of the two-variable $p$-adic $L$-function of Mazur-Kitagawa modulo an Eisenstein ideal and the value of a reciprocity map on a norm-compatible system of $p$-units in a $p$-cyclotomic tower \cite[Conjecture 6.3]{me-Lfn}.
-Under hypotheses that imply the conjecture by work of Fukaya and Kato \cite{fk-proof} and Wake and Wang Erickson \cite{wawe}, we elucidate the role that the map $\Theta_F$ plays in the structure of Selmer groups of certain twists of reducible residual modular representations.
-Here, we consider characters with parity opposite to that imposed in earlier well-known work of Greenberg and Vatsal \cite{gv}, which complicates the structure of the Selmer groups considerably.
-The theorem above allows us to relate the value of the reciprocity map, and hence the two-variable $p$-adic $L$-function, to the Selmer group (see Theorem \ref{selmerthm}).
-This may be seen as extending the results of \cite[Section 6]{me-paireis}.